-Cook for about 1 minute, then flip, baste, and cook for an addition minute.
+Cook the sliced smoked pork for about 1 minute, then flip, baste, and cook for an addition minute.
 This step can also be done in a cast iron pan if you are making the recipe in an oven/stovetop.
 If you are using the same grill set at 350 degrees, you may need to cook an additional couple minutes to reach the safe temp of pork of 145 degrees, but don't overcook it.

 Construct Your Grilled Pork Loin Banh Mi